 Unexpected teachers, in unexpected places, is part of that.

 2. I’m looking at how I grow my revenue streams in a completely different way than ever before.

 Scratch that.
 I’ve looked at growing my revenue streams in different ways before.

 But this time I’m looking fear in the face – fear of doing something different, fear of failure, fear of being laughed at – and actually working towards that goal, even if just a little bit, every day.

-3. I know there are people in my peer group who think I’m completely full of it every time I announce a new training, or new program (like The Social PR Apprentice™, which I literally launched this past weekend).
+3. I know there are people in my peer group who think I’m completely full of it every time I announce a new training, or new program.

 It’s not a nice feeling, I’ll tell you that.
 Because I can just sense them watching for – possibly laughing over – every mistake I make (and I make plenty!).
 I’m learning to breathe through it, be unbelievably grateful for the supportive colleagues I do have, and move right along.

 Because I have no control over what they think of me, right?

 The only thing I can control is what I do, and how I react to circumstances and opportunities, to live my life’s purpose.

 Three questions for you